rick12000/vocalance/docs/developer/features/command_flow.rst

 =================

 ``CentralizedCommandParser``
+(``vocalance/app/services/command_flow/parsing/parser.py``) is
-(``vocalance/app/services/command_flow/parsing/parser.py``) is the convergence point.
-It subscribes to both ``CommandTextRecognizedEvent`` (from Vosk) and ``CustomSoundRecognizedEvent`` (from the sound recognizer) and runs them through the same pipeline.
+the convergence point.
+It subscribes to *both* ``CommandTextRecognizedEvent`` and ``CustomSoundRecognizedEvent`` and runs them through the same pipeline.

-For sounds, the mapped command phrase is substituted before parsing, so from here onward the parser cannot tell whether the input came from speech or sound.
+For sounds, the mapped phrase is substituted before parsing, so from this point on the parser cannot tell whether the input came from speech or sound.

 .. code-block:: python